Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Ann Winberg from Loup City, NE

 A very helpful Christmas gift for a young married couple is a calendar for the upcoming year with all of the birthdates and anniversaries of the members of the extended family on both sides filled in.
 I have contacted my son-in-law's mother for the dates for their side of the family.
-I'll fill in the calendar with the names on the correct dates.
-Perhaps I'll even supply some nice home-made birthday cards!
-This will be a gift that keeps on giving all year long!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.